Institute4FutureHealth/CHA/docs/source/user_guide/contribute.rst

 Getting Started
 ---------------

-- **Familiarize Yourself with CHA**:
+Familiarize Yourself with CHA:
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before contributing, it's essential to understand the framework and its capabilities.
 First of all we recommend you reading our `Paper <https://arxiv.org/abs/2310.02374>`_ or :ref:`introduction` section to get a high level idea of how it works and what are the main components.
 Then we encourage you to take a look at our code base.
 We have provided a comprehensive documentation on all implemented parts in the :ref:`api` section.

-- **Installation and Setup**:
+Installation and Setup:
+^^^^^^^^^^^^^^^^^^^^^^^^

 For those without extensive development experience, we've designed CHA to be user-friendly.
 Most configurations are pre-set, making it easy to start using the framework.
 Follow our :ref:`quick_start` guide to get up and running quickly.
 Also you can take a look at current :ref:`examples` to get ideas on how to start your journey.

 Contribution Opportunities
 --------------------------

-- **Healthcare Specialists and Research Teams**:
+Healthcare Specialists and Research Teams:
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Healthcare specialists and research teams have the opportunity to enhance CHA by effortlessly introducing new :ref:`tasks` or creating unique :ref:`examples` by combining existing tasks.
 We've streamlined this process by offering clear instructions and, in numerous instances, requiring the implementation of just a single function.
 Your contributions will significantly bolster healthcare applications with minimal effort on your part.

-- **Inspired Developers and Researchers**:
+Inspired Developers and Researchers:
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For visionary developers and researchers, CHA is a boundless realm of opportunities.
 Our framework features fully customizable components, inviting you to explore, experiment, and amplify CHA's potential.

 In the ever-evolving landscape of healthcare technology, we thrive at the forefront, where creativity and innovation are the cornerstones of our journey.
 Beyond contributing, you'll find a multitude of research avenues awaiting your exploration, paving the way for groundbreaking advancements in healthcare.
 Join us in shaping the future of healthcare technology, where your ingenuity is the catalyst for success.

 Research and Development Ideas
 ------------------------------

 There are many research and development tracks that we have in mind that may give you some ideas:

+**Powerful Thinkers**:

-- **Powerful Thinkers**: Exploration of novel Task Planners lies at the core of our endeavor.
+Exploration of novel Task Planners lies at the core of our endeavor.
 These Task Planners serve as the cognitive hub of CHAs, aimed to comprehend user queries and orchestrate the optimal sequence of tasks to deliver personalized responses.
 The art of task selection holds paramount significance in our pursuit.

+**Empathy**:

-- **Empathy**: Empathy stands as a pivotal element within the realm of forthcoming healthcare technologies, enriching user engagement and fostering trust when interacting with CHAs.
+Empathy stands as a pivotal element within the realm of forthcoming healthcare technologies, enriching user engagement and fostering trust when interacting with CHAs.
 A promising avenue for research involves the integration of novel Result Generators, with the aim of delivering personalized outcomes in a genuinely empathetic manner.
 This represents a crucial frontier in our quest to enhance the healthcare experience.

+**Better Prompting**:

-- **Better Prompting**: As we progress, the significance of prompts becomes increasingly pivotal in shaping the future of interactions with Large Language Models (LLMs).
+As we progress, the significance of prompts becomes increasingly pivotal in shaping the future of interactions with Large Language Models (LLMs).
 Numerous research studies have affirmed that well-crafted prompts can substantially enhance the reliability and accuracy of LLM responses, all while ensuring adherence to specific guidelines and instructions.

 Consider, for instance, the scenario where user health data is collected for crafting the final response.
 Here, the proper interpretation of this data, along with its seamless incorporation or referencing as needed, can significantly enrich the information provided to the user.
 Transforming user inquiries into refined prompts destined for the Task Planner, shaping user-collected data into apt prompts, and infusing prompts with empathy-inducing qualities are but a few instances of research pathways within the realm of Promptist investigations.

-- **Explore New Applications**: The realm of application-specific research holds great promise as the next exhilarating frontier in research and development.
+**Explore New Applications**:

+The realm of application-specific research holds great promise as the next exhilarating frontier in research and development.
 Within our CHA framework, it bears early fruit by either introducing fresh tasks or utilizing existing ones to address prevalent healthcare challenges.

 For instance, one practical application involves enabling users to engage in simple reference-based question answering for health-related queries.
 Leveraging the power of Google Search tasks (such as SERPAPI), CHA can scour the internet to pinpoint highly regarded websites housing the desired answers.
 If necessary, utilizing the Playwright extract_text task, CHA can extract text from webpages, ensuring the delivery of reliable responses.
 Furthermore, CHA can present users with the webpage link for further exploration.

 In more intricate scenarios, researchers can implement a CT image classifier, adept at identifying tumors, and seamlessly integrate it with CHA to craft an interactive medical image reporting system.
 These examples underscore the immense potential for innovation and problem-solving within the healthcare landscape using our framework.

-- **Your New Idea**: It is important to note that these are some general ideas and the sky is unlimited.
+**Your New Idea**:

+It is important to note that these are some general ideas and the sky is unlimited.
 We fully encourage and support new ideas and we are willing to help and contribute in new ideas.
 You can contact us by email to setup meetings so that we can discuss new ideas.

 Documentation and Citation